polyledger/connect/README.md

 # Polyledger

-> AI-based cryptocurrency hedge fund
+> Automated cryptocurrency portfolio platform

 This Django project serves multiple purposes.
 First, the account application allows clients to invest and view their account balance.
 Second, the lattice application serves as an analytic tool for the Polyledger team to manage the fund's portfolio.